 English Literature A Level opens your eyes to different styles and genres; the teachers really challenge you to question your opinions and look deep within a given text to find meaning and answers.Isabelle Easton, Year 13

-Students must have achieved a minimum of Grade 5 or above in an English Literature GCSE, Grade 4 or above in Mathematics and Grade 4 (equivalent) in at least 3 other GCSE/Level 2 qualifications.
+Students must have achieved a minimum of Grade 5 or above in both English Language and Mathematics and Grade 5 (equivalent) in at least 3 other GCSE/Level 2 qualifications.
+English Literature GCSE at Grade 5 or above is also required.
+Other related GCSE/Level 2 subjects may be considered.
+Guidance on acceptable related subjects can be provided by the Sixth Form Leadership Team.

 Three texts are studied for Unit 1, including pre-1900 prose or poetry and one Shakespeare play.
 Candidates will be required to consider the presentation of love through the ages.